OoZz26/OoZz26/README.md

 **AI/ML Engineer**
 B.S.
 Communications & Information Engineering @ Zewail City (Class of 2026)

-I specialize in developing high-stakes AI solutions, with a strong focus on **Arabic NLP, Speech Recognition, and Statistical Inference**.
+I specialize in developing high-stakes AI solutions, with a strong focus on **Arabic NLP, Speech Recognition, Statistical Inference, and Data Analysis**.
 I am passionate about bridging the gap between technical theory and practical, multi-modal systems that solve real-world accessibility and educational challenges.

 ---